Riley Ferrazzo

-Riley Alexander Ferrazzo (born August 4, 1999) is a Canadian soccer player who plays for York United FC in the Canadian Premier League.
+Riley Alexander Ferrazzo (born August 4, 1999) is a Canadian soccer player who plays for Vaughan Azzurri in the Ontario Premier League.
 Primarily a right-back, he has also played as a left-back, attacking midfielder and winger.

 Early life

 Ferrazzo was born in Toronto, Ontario to parents of Italian heritage.
 His father was born in Bojano, Molise and emigrated to Toronto as a child, while his mother has origins in Ascoli Piceno, Marche.
 He began playing youth soccer with Vaughan Azzurri.
 Afterwards, he joined the Toronto FC Academy, where he was coached by Danny Dichio and played with the likes of Shaan Hundal, Julian Dunn, Jacob Shaffelburg, Rocco Romeo, and Ethan Beckford, among others.

 College career

 In 2018, he attended Humber College and played for the men's soccer team.
 He scored his first goal on September 22, 2018 against the Cambrian Golden Shield.
 On October 10, he scored two goals in a 3-0 victory over the Conestoga Condors.

 He scored the winning goal in the championship final as Humber defeated Collège Ahuntsic 1-0 to claim the Canadian Collegiate Athletic Association title.
 He was also named the OCAA Central Division Defensive Player of the Year.
 In 2021, he attended Seneca College and played for the men's soccer team.